-Computer Science Essentials (W) 1 credit Grade(s): 9-10 Course Code:

-Prerequisite: n/a Weighted H65730WS1,

-H65730WS2

-Students will experience the major topics, big ideas, and computational thinking practices used by computing professionals to solve problems and create value for others.
-This course will empower students to develop computational thinking skills while building confidence that prepares them to advance to Computer Science Principles and Computer Science A.
+Computer Science Essentials (W) 1 credit Grade(s): 9-10 Course Code: Prerequisite: n/a Weighted H65730WS1, H65730WS2 Students will experience the major top professionals to solve problems and c computational thinking skills while building confidence that prepares them to advance to Computer Science

-Computer Science Principles (W) 1 credit Grade(s): 10-12 Course Code:

-Prerequisite: n/a Weighted H65720WS1,

-H65720WS2
+Principles and Computer Science A.

-Using Python® as a primary tool, students explore and become inspired by career paths that utilize computing, discover tools that foster creativity and collaboration, and use what they've learned to tackle challenges like app development and simulation.
-This course is endorsed by the College Board, giving students the opportunity to take the AP CSP exam for college credit.
+Computer Science Principles (W) 1 credit Grade(s): 10-12 Course Code: Prerequisite: n/a Weighted H65720WS1, H65720WS2 Using Python [®] as a primary tool, stude discover tools that foster creativity and development and simulation.
+This cour take the AP CSP exam for college credit collaboration, and use se is endorsed by the what they've learned to tackle challenges like app